marcus67/little_brother/API.md

 #### Event Type `KILL_PROCESS`

 This event prompts the client to kill a specific process given by its PID and its start time.
+The client will usually react by killing exactly the process given by its `pid` and `process_start_time` but the active process handler may have other strategies.
+On the Mac, for example, it will try to log out the user using a completely different binary.
+The event has a `delay` time which the client is supposed to wait before it actually kills the process.
+This ensures that audio messages can still be output to the user using the LittleBrother desktop utility.

     {
         "delay": 0,